-PIP is a strong proponent of using strategic communications to help build alliances which are needed to win reform.
+Public Interest Projects is a strong proponent of using strategic communications to help build alliances which are needed to win reform.
 Using both traditional and state-of-the art new media techniques we successfully advance our mission and yours.
 We have invested in technology, software and hardware and employ the latest digital platforms, including Facebook, Twitter, blogging and social networking to shape messages.

 Local funders gain a broader scope of activity and an opportunity to link to national, even global, funders, as well as increase their range.